http4k/http4k/pro/incubator/db/README.md

 ### Transactional storage

-The Postbox requires a transactional storage for requests to be kept and processed reliably.
+The Postbox requires a transactional storage to keep and process requests reliably.
 For that, we use a `Transactor` to manage the transaction lifecycle.

 Here's an example of how to create a `Transactor` for a PostgreSQL database managed with [Exposed](https://jetbrains.github.io/Exposed/home.html):